+So what’s Canada RIT?
 If you arrive unexpectedly and not immediately before the tax return, you need not worry about it.
 You can file an income tax return as soon as possible to ensure that your benefits and credits are not interrupted.
-Sources: 2, 6

 How long does it take for your refund to be transferred to your bank account after being processed in Canada?
 How long do you have to wait for the government to refund you after filing your income tax online?
-If you deposit directly, how long will it take to get it back on netfile?
-Canada or wait until you get it back from netfiles.ca?
-Sources: 1
+If you deposit directly, how long will it take to get it back on Netfile?
+Canada or wait until you get it back from Netfile.ca?

 If you have ever received a deposit into your checking account as described in the Canadian RIT, I would advise you to check your CRA account to see why you have received the refund.
 In all likelihood, Canada RIT will only apply to taxes filed with the Canada Revenue Agency (CRA).
-Here are a few things you might want to consider to make the most of your Canada RIT deposit.
-Sources: 6
+However, here are a few things you might want to consider to make the most of your Canada RIT deposit.

-Calculating the amount of money you can receive from the Canadian government once you are approved for a DTC is a bit complicated, as it depends on a number of factors, such as the size of your portfolio, the amount of taxes you must pay, and the number of years that have been approved.
-Sources: 3
+Calculating the amount of money you can receive from the Canadian government once you are approved for a DTC is a bit complicated, as it depends on several factors, such as the size of your portfolio, the amount of taxes you must pay, and the number of years that have been approved.

 DTC applications are different and may have unforeseen problems or circumstances, but a successful DTC takes 3-6 months on average.
-The CRA can determine that the situation of a disabled person may not have changed and will therefore approve the D TC indefinitely.
-Sources: 3
+The CRA can determine that the situation of a disabled person may not have changed and will therefore approve the DTC indefinitely.